Friday, 9 February 2024

 On the Friday I left London for a few hours and took a trip north by train to Peterborough, to continue a project to visit all the Anglican cathedrals within easy reach of London - one visit per stay in London.
 Oddly, considering I lived near Peterborough for many years, the cathedral has never yet been a subject for a blogpost, but by the time I started this blog I had grown to dislike the city.
 It had by then become merely a place to change buses or catch a train.
 There were other places, pleasanter places, to do shopping.
 Like far too many cities in the UK Peterborough has suffered greatly in the 20th century from rapacious Modernity.
 I'd go so far to say that by & large our market towns are very good, but our cities are poor.

-Peterborough stands on the Fen edge, at the place where the river Nene enters the fens; was this then the last bridging point of the river before the sea?
+Peterborough stands on the Fen edge, at the place where the river Nene enters the Fens; was this then the last bridging point of the river before the sea, or perhaps the tidal limit of the river?
 And does that explain the siting of the abbey at what was then called Medeshamstede?
-To the west is the Limestone Belt, and it is of stone from the belt, oolitic limestone, specifically from the quarries at Barnack which the then abbey owned, that the cathedral is constructed.
-Work commenced c1118 after a fire destroyed the previous church, but the site is much older; the second abbey on the site was founded c,965, the first abbey though dates to c650 and was founded by King Peada of Mercia sometime after he had conquered part of the country.
+Importantly for the construction of the cathedral the site is just w of the Limestone Belt - it stands at the eastern tip of the 'Nassaburgh Limestone Plateau' - and it is of stone from the belt, oolitic limestone, specifically from the quarries at Barnack on the n side of the plateau which the then abbey owned, that the cathedral is constructed.
+Work commenced c1118 after a fire destroyed the previous church, but the site is much older; the second abbey on the site was founded c,965, the first abbey though dates to c650 and was founded by King Peada of Mercia 'in regione Gyruiorum'* sometime after he had conquered that part of the country.
 It is connected to another early monastic site locally, Castor just west of the city in the Nene valley.
 Like Peterborough Castor was a royal foundation; in the case of Castor the founders were Peada's daughters Kynesburgha and Kyneswitha.
 What I find more intriguing, however, is that although it has long been know that Castor sits within the remains of a (large) Roman structure the same has recently been found to be true of Peterborough.
 So the site is very, very much older than suspected.

 The abbey, Benedictine, continued until dissolved in 1539.
 In 1541 it was reconstituted as a Cathedral - part of Henry VIII's attempts to re-structure the church.
 In the intervening two years it apparently functioned a collegiate church.
 The diocese, which was carved out of the vast diocese of Lincoln, consists of the Soke of Peterborough and the county of Northamptonshire.
 In the upheavals of the 17th century the cathedral suffered mightily, though perhaps not as badly as Lichfield.
 The cathedral underwent two major restorations in the 19th century, firstly by Blore and then Pearson.
 Leslie Moore, son of Temple Moore, and then George Pace worked here mid-century, but latter didn't do too much damage.
 Thankfully.